403-html/the-qa-architecture-handbook/README.md

 - Go to [Section 2: Core infrastructure](./docs/core-infrastructure.md) - monitoring and early detection
 - Go to [Section 3: Automations](./docs/automations.md) - building confidence at scale
 - Go to [Section 4: Exploratory and manual testing](./docs/human-touch.md) - the human touch

+## Contribution and style guidelines

+Your contributions to this handbook are highly appreciated.
+To ensure consistency and readability, we created a set of guidelines.
+Please refer to the [Contribution and style guidelines](./CONTRIBUTION.md) for more details.

+## License

+This handbook is licensed under the [MIT License](./LICENSE).
+Feel free to use, share, and modify it according to your needs.